decorative star graphic decorative SP graphic

 Course Structure: This course will meet for 1.5 hours twice a week or for 3 hours once a week for 16 weeks in a standard semester.

-Required Textbooks & Materials: Social Psychology 10th edition, David G. Myers
+Required Textbooks & Materials: Exploring Social Psychology 5th or 6th edition, David G. Myers

 Recommended Optional Materials & Library Resources: Internet search for current concepts